 ….
 Metro removing the cars parked in Beargrass Creek’s flood plain at the motor vehicle impound lot,

-…. the city beginning the process of moving and reforming the impound lot
+….
+Metro beginning the process of moving and reforming the whole impound lot

 … the city asking MSD and APCD to look into the problematic sludge and dust originating from the cement factory on Frankfort Ave..